Teaching Enhancement Programs

 High Impact Practices and Wellness (HIPS)

-Each year, the University of Arkansas hosts events during the summer highlighting high-impact practices as defined by the American Association of Colleges and Universities.
+The University of Arkansas hosts events during the summer highlighting high-impact practices as defined by the American Association of Colleges and Universities.
 These events are open to the entire campus community and help foster conversations among faculty and staff centered on student success.
 For more information about High Impact Practices and Wellness and upcoming events, visit hips.uark.edu.

 ACUE